josch/cycles_hawick_james/README.md

     make
     echo "0 1\n0 2\n1 0\n1 3\n2 0\n3 0\n3 1\n3 2" | ./circuits_hawick 4

 First argument is the number of vertices.
-Subsequent arguments are ordered pairs of comma separated vertices that make up the directed edges of the graph.
+Ordered pairs of space separated vertices are given via standard input and make up the directed edges of the graph.

 DOT file input
 --------------

-For simplicity, there is no DOT file parser included but the following allows to create a suitable argument string for simple DOT graphs.
+For simplicity, there is no DOT file parser included but the following allows to create a suitable argument string and standard input for simple DOT graphs.

 Given a DOT file of a simple (no labels, colors, styles, only pairs of vertices...) directed graph, the following lines generate the number of